-Table 2: SWS (standard deviation given in brackets) measured by in vivo ssMRE in the brains of 14 healthy volunteers with profile-based estimation of SWS values.
+Table 2: SWS in m/s measured by in vivo ssMRE in the brains of 14 healthy volunteers with profile-based estimation of SWS values.
+Additionally, displacement SNR in dB is given for each frequency.
+Standard deviations are given in brackets.